SUM Index-Match: What it is, and How do I use it?Jul 26, 2022

 When you find yourself handling large quantities of data within Excel, it is common to implement the INDEX and MATCH functions to search parameters under more than one criteria for sum.

-This article will teach you how to incorporate SUM, SUMIF, and SUMPRODUCT alongside the INDEX-MATCH formula to sum under several criteria in Excel.
+This article will teach you how to incorporate SUM, SUMIFS, and SUMPRODUCT alongside the INDEX-MATCH formula to sum under several criteria in Excel.
 You can also watch the video below if you are a visual learner.